polarlab-app/Polaris-V2/README.md

 #### Step 3: Install dependencies

 > [!NOTE]
-> For this command to work you need to have NodeJS installed from the official website, you can get the LTS version [here](https://nodejs.org/en "here").
+> For this command to work you need to have NodeJS installed from the official website, you can get the LTS version (recommended) [here](https://nodejs.org/en "here").

 ```
 npm i